rvarttinen/spring-example-magic/README.md

 - introduce Futures for handling incoming requests (to experiment codewise, this service is not required to be performant in any way)
 - collect utilities common to other projects into thier own repository (expose a util-library for reuse and avoid code duplication over several repos)
 - add a client/UI for exploring data visually?
 - String templates was introduced as a preview in 21, but as of 23 the feature has been axed due to design flaws.
-So, we wil not se any of those as we ar eon 23 ...
+So, we will not se any of those as we are on 23 ...